Behavioral Science and Integrative Neuroscience Research Branch

 Further details concerning branch research priorities can be obtained by reviewing the descriptions of individual programs.
 Investigators are urged to contact the appropriate program director for specific information.
 Listed for each program are Areas of Emphasis.
-We also continue to encourage innovative applications in any area relevant to the mission of the Institute.
-Additional information for determining the types of basic research relevant to the mission of NIMH can be found by consulting the National Advisory Mental Health Council Report on Setting Priorities for Basic Brain and Behavioral Science Research at NIMH.
+We continue to encourage innovative applications in any area relevant to the mission of the Institute.
+Additional information for determining the types of basic research relevant to the mission of NIMH can be found by consulting the NIMH Strategic Research Priorities.

 Acting Branch Chief